evmarecki/nante/README.md

 ## Nante
 Nante means journey in Akan (a major language spoken in Ghana).
-The word captures the the essence of this web-based application.
+The word captures the the essence of our web-based application.
 The intention of this current iteration of Nante is to create a web application that will be a guide to West Africa, specifically Ghana and Nigeria for now.
 The application will take city and country (in West Africa) as inputs.
 It will output weather, languages, population data, various movies, and food options available in the area.
 The motivation behind this project is to have an application which tourists can use to plan their daily activities while in a major African city.